A framework for global trust and identity

 Policies that standardise how the risks of capturing, storing and using personal information about users and their data is managed.

-Each service may already have their own policies or be informed by the policies of their host institutions, on how privacy and data are managed.
+Each organisation or service may already have their own policies or be informed by the policies of their host institutions, on how privacy and data are managed.
 These policies are not designed to replace them, they are designed to become the baseline for all infrastructure in a collaborative research environment, and build a layer of common trust between users and the infrastructure community.